 The Students' Union and University work closely together to ensure that the student voice is heard in all matters of student-life.
-We encourage students to provide constructive feedback throughout their time at university, through course reps, surveys and any other appropriate means, particular representative responsibilities, and are involved with decision making committees as high as the University Board.
+We encourage students to provide constructive feedback throughout their time at university, through course reps, surveys and any other appropriate means,

+The Union's Full Time Officer team , members of Students' Council and School Presidents each have particular representative responsibilities, and are involved with decision making committees as high as the University Board.
 Therefore it is very important students engage with the democratic processes of the Students' Union and elect the students they see as most able to represent them.